 — Filter screen

-A screen to help those users who know what they are searching for.
+A filter screen in UI design to help those users who know what they are searching for.
 The thing to remember — a filter and sorting are different, but both are highly important.

 Usually, this screen is similar to the catalog — the list of the services or products users would like to buy.
 Make sure these items are easily manageable since users may want to delete or change something.